Mikhail Gorbachev, who steered Soviet breakup, dead at 91 – KION546

 “The process of renovating this country and bringing about fundamental changes in the international community proved to be much more complex than originally anticipated,” Gorbachev told the nation as he stepped down.

 “However, let us acknowledge what has been achieved so far.
 Society has acquired freedom; it has been freed politically and spiritually.
-And this is the most important achievement, which we have not fully come to grips with in part because we still have not learned how to use our freedom.”
+And this is the most important achievement.”

-There was little in Gorbachev’s childhood to hint at the pivotal role he would play on the world stage.
-On many levels, he had a typical Soviet upbringing in a typical Russian village.
-But it was a childhood blessed with unusual strokes of good fortune.

-Mikhail Sergeyevich Gorbachev was born March 2, 1931, in the village of Privolnoye in southern Russia.
-Both of his grandfathers were peasants, collective farm chairmen and members of the Communist Party, as was his father.

 His performance earned him the order of the Red Banner of Labor, an unusual distinction for a 17-year-old.
 That prize and the party background of his parents helped him land admission in 1950 to the country’s top university, Moscow State.

-“They said: ‘We don’t believe it.
-It can’t be.
-You want to blame everything on Stalin now that he’s dead,’” he told The Associated Press in a 2006 interview.

-He was a true if unorthodox believer in socialism.
-He was elected to the powerful party Central Committee in 1971, took over Soviet agricultural policy in 1978, and became a full Politburo member in 1980.
+He was elected to the powerful party Central Committee in 1971, took over Soviet agricultural policy in 1978 and became a full Politburo member in 1980.

 Along the way he was able to travel to the West, to Belgium, Germany, France, Italy and Canada.
 Those trips had a profound effect on his thinking, shaking his belief in the superiority of Soviet-style socialism.